9 Kids Hospitalised After Eating Spaza Shop Chips, South Africans Think Something Bigger Is Going on

 Source: Getty Images

-The latest incident of children getting sick from snacks bought at a spaza shop has got South Africans questioning what is going on.
+The latest incident of children getting sick from snacks bought at a spaza shop has got South Africans questioning what is happening.

 Children across the country have been hospitalised in recent months, with at least 22 dying from foodborne illnesses.